oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

 usage: create-domain.sh -o dir -i file [-e] [-v] [-h] -i Parameter inputs file, must be specified.
   -o Output directory for the generated YAML files, must be specified.
+  -u User name used in building the image for WebLogic domain in image.
+  -p Password used in building the image for WebLogic domain in image.
   -e Also create the resources in the generated YAML files, optional.
   -v Validate the existence of persistentVolumeClaim, optional.
   -h Help